 Kings Norton Girls’ School has a vibrant, busy and inclusive Music Department.
 We are often seen as the face of the school due to our involvement in the wider community.
-This year we have continued to build upon our musical links with Kings Norton Boys’ School and this has resulted in a series of collaborative concerts and fundraising activities culminating in a week in July touring Paris with our joint orchestra, choir and various small musical ensembles.
+This year began by continuing to build on links with Kings Norton Boys School with whom we collaborated on two very successful Christmas Concerts.

 Facilities & Accommodation

-The Music Department comprises of a large main teaching room containing electronic keyboards, iMac computers and a wide variety of percussion instruments.
-There is also a dedicated drum/percussion room,steel pan room and 3 other practice rooms used for instrumental/vocal teaching and for students to use before and after school, during break times and lunch times where appropriate.
+The Music Department comprises of a large main teaching room containing electronic keyboards, a class set of ukuleles, computers and a wide variety of percussion instruments.
+There is also a dedicated drum room and 3 other practice rooms used for instrumental/vocal teaching and for students to use before and after school, during break times and lunch times where appropriate.

 At Key Stage three students learn to play and perform confidently in a range of solo and ensemble contexts using their voice and instruments.
 They improvise and compose, using relevant musical notations to communicate their ideas.
 They study a wide range of musical styles, and explore the context and purpose behind them.

 In Year 7 students begin to learn how to manipulate the musical elements through studying soundscapes and programme music.
-They also look at popular vocal styles and various genres of dance music.
-Year 7 also learn about structure through the study of Rondo form and the creation of contrasting episodes.
+They also look at popular vocal styles.
+Year 7 begin to learn about more complex musical structures through the study of Rondo form and the creation of contrasting episodes.
 They are taught to communicate their ideas in a wide variety of ways, through class discussion, paired and group work and through rehearsing and performing with a sense of occasion.
 Work is recorded and analysed across the Key Stage in order to deepen students’ musical understanding.

-In Year 8 students study African music, theme and variation and music from the Caribbean.
+In Year 8 students study African music, theme and variation, blues and popular song arrangements and remixes.
+Keyboard, ukulele and vocal skills are also developed throughout the year.

 GCSE Music focuses on the three strands of composing, performing and listening and appraising, much the same as at Key Stage 3 only in much more depth and requiring a deeper understanding.